skylerzap/Open-Sonic/README.md

 To view information from the sensors, press B for Sensor A and press N for Sensor B. You need the Love2D console enabled for this to work.

-To enable the running currently, add a line that says "debug=true" to the love.load function.
+To enable the running currently, add a line that says "debug=true" to the love.load function in main.lua.

 # Q&A